Thursday, 24 December 2015

 Can you see Ariel and Eric? =)

-I finally understand why the rooms of the Tokyo DisneySea Hotel Miracosta is almost always fully booked!
-It's the only hotel located within the park itself, which means that you can even watch the show from the comforts of your room if you are lucky enough to get a room that faces the park!
+I finally understood why the rooms of the Tokyo DisneySea Hotel Miracosta was almost always fully booked!
+It's the only hotel located within the park itself, which meant that you could even watch the show from the comforts of your room if you were lucky enough to get a room that faced the park!

 The building is not for show, it is the hotel itself!
 Very smart design isn't it?

-After the show, we headed for the attraction for which we got the FASTPASS: 20,000 Leagues Under the Sea located at MYSTERIOUS ISLAND.
+After the show, we headed for our FASTPASS attraction: 20,000 Leagues Under the Sea located at MYSTERIOUS ISLAND.

-On the way to the ride, we stopped for my girl, who was dressed as Elsa, to take pictures with the castle in the background.
+On the way to the ride, we stopped for my girl to take pictures with the castle in the background.

 It's not Cinderella's castle but it will do.